dotdigitize/Neural-Emergence-Framework-Cognition/README.md

 ## Vision

-This project envisions a comprehensive neuromorphic system that integrates neuromorphic network simulations, evolutionary dynamics, local language models (LLMs), and agents into a cohesive architecture.
-The purpose is to explore emergent behaviors that may arise from combining spiking neural networks, cognitive processing, and large-scale simulations.
-The framework is designed to function on modern hardware and inspired by theoretical insights from leading AI scientists.
+This project envisions a comprehensive neuromorphic system that integrates neuromorphic network simulations, evolutionary dynamics, and revolutionary local language model (LLM) agents that are dynamically created based on data and emergent algorithms.
+These agents evolve in real time as the system processes information, adapting and expanding as new patterns and behaviors emerge.
+By combining spiking neural networks with cognitive processing and large-scale simulations, the framework explores novel emergent behaviors and is designed to function on modern hardware.

+As the system evolves and demonstrates increasingly sophisticated cognitive abilities, a unique cryptocurrency reward system is introduced.
+Each time an agent exhibits advanced cognition, invents something, or makes a meaningful contribution, the system rewards it with its own cryptocurrency.
+This currency symbolizes the agent's success and can be used to track its progress or fuel further system development.
+This innovative reward mechanism contributes to the advancement of cognitive AI systems, empowering agents to manage resources autonomously and drive continual growth and innovation.
 ### Purpose

 The primary goal of this system is to simulate human-like cognition and behavior in a controlled computational environment.
 The design incorporates elements of spiking neural networks (inspired by biology), global workspaces (for inter-component communication), and evolutionary dynamics (for self-improving algorithms).
 Additionally, LLMs are used for higher-level decision-making, simulating aspects of language and abstract thinking.